-- A. The Commission shall conduct an investigation in any case in which the Commission finds reason to believe that a violation of a statute or rule over which the Commission has jurisdiction has occurred or is about to occur. - B. The Commission's investigation may include, but is not limited to, field investigations, audits, and other methods of information gathering.
+- A. The Executive Director or any other person designated by the Executive Director shall conduct an investigation in any case in which the Commission finds reason to believe that a violation of a statute or rule over which the Commission has jurisdiction has occurred or is about to occur. - B. The investigation may include, but is not limited to, field investigations, audits, and other methods of information gathering.